opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 {{< tweet 1386660651939123201 >}}

-Greg Myers, Syngenta CIO, wrote an appeal last month imploring that agriculture, to move more quickly on climate change and other social issues, must move away from building "walled gardens" and move towards even more collaboration and open environments.
+Greg Myers, Syngenta CIO, wrote an appeal last month imploring that agriculture, given climate change and other social issues, move away from building "walled gardens" and towards even more collaboration and open environments.
 A couple of his key points:

 > Agtech must avoid the progress-slowing pattern followed by such earlier novel and transformative technology advances as personal computing and the internet.